realtechsupport/CriticalMachineLearning/README.md

-# Computational Media II: CriticalMachineLearning - AI in all the wrong places
+# Computational Media II: AI in all the wrong places
 </p>

 ART415/543